Tomin927/02540510-math70076-assessment-2/readme.md

 F-statistic:   367 on 13 and 68572 DF,  p-value: < 2.2e-16
 ```

-The performance of the model is shown below.
-It shows that this model is difficult to accurately predict tracks with high popularity.
-This issue may caused by the insufficience of data of popular tracks.
+The second plot of 'Tracks vs Popularity' shows the performance of the linear regression model in terms of accuracy (within 1 unit of standard deviation around the true value of popularity).
+Tracks with high popularity are rarely predicted accurately.

 ![](img/Evaluation_1.png) ![](img/Evaluate_1_1.png)